hanishkvc/prgs-docs-spreadsheetkvc/README.md

 ### Looping

-If =expressions contain looping, i.e the =expression refering back to itself either directly and or through another cell in the chain of calculations required to find the cell's value.
+If =expressions contain looping, i.e the =expression refers back to itself either directly and or through another cell in the chain of calculations required to find the cell's value.

-Then the program will trap such invalid looping and Err tag the contents of all cells involved in the calculation.
-This allows user to see what and all cells where involved in that looping.
+Then the program will trap such invalid looping and Err tag the contents of all cells involved in the calculation, whose value is impacted by looping.
+This allows the user to see what and all cells where involved in that looping.
 It also allows the program to continue with evaluation of the other cells.

-NOTE: The program will flag as calc loop error tag, if a call depth of CALLDEPTHMAX (100 by default) is reached currently.
-So if a calculation chains through a series of cells involving a chain of CALLDEPTHMAX number of cells or more, where one cell, refers to the other, the other refers to another and so on, then it will flag it has a error.
+[DevelNOTE] Program will flag a calc loop error tag, even for cells whose =expression involves chaining of cells which refer to one another such that the chain length extends to thousands of cells.
+IE where one cell refers to another cell, and that another cell refers to some other cell and so on.

-	TODO: In future, use a heuristic involving both callDepth as well as callCnt of cells involved.

 	NOTE: A cell directly refering to say 100 or even 500 cells for that matter is not a issue.
-	Only if cells chain from one cell to other cell and that other cell to another cell and so on to the depth threshold set, only then this triggers.
+	Only if cells chain from one cell to other cell and that other cell to another cell and so on to the depth threshold + few other factors, only then this triggers.

 	i.e CellB4[=B1+B2+B3]